 A typical dental bridge consists of a filler tooth that is attached to two surrounding dental crowns.
 Once complete, our experienced Concord dentists bond this bridge structure into your mouth.
 Without a dental bridge, your remaining teeth can drift out of line and cause other dental problems, and possibly periodontal disease.
 All-porcelain dental bridges can safeguard the integrity of your existing teeth and help you maintain a healthy, vibrant smile.
 Dental implants are also a safe, more permanent option to dental bridges.

-To find out more about how the Concord Dental Group cosmetic dentists can help restore your smile, please request an appointment with our office today.
+To find out more about how the Concord Dental Associates cosmetic dentists can help restore your smile, please request an appointment with our office today.

 A denture is a removable dental appliance replacement for missing teeth and surrounding tissue.
 They are made to closely resemble your natural teeth and may even enhance your smile.